Quantum Computing Reimagined for Real-World Impact

 Sqale, Infleqtion’s line of full-stack , fault-tolerant neutral atom quantum computers, delivers scalability, speed, and fidelity—bringing quantum advantage closer than ever.

-Certain calculations that would take the world’s fastest supercomputer longer than Earth’s lifespan can theoretically be solved with a few hundred quality logical qubits.
-This leap changes what’s possible in materials science, AI, energy optimization, chemistry, and more.
+Certain calculations that would take the world’s fastest supercomputer longer than Earth’s lifespan can theoretically be solved with a few hundred quantum logical qubits.
+This leap changes what’s possible in materials science, AI, energy optimization, life sciences, and more.

 Advanced Neutral Atom Quantum Computer